Aliction/iago/README.md

 2. Slack

 ## Quickstart
 1. Create a Google Spreadsheet and label the active tab as "Iago" - this is required or the bot will not locate the inputted data.
+Here is a [template file](https://docs.google.com/spreadsheets/d/1MCf0II8vDfDoyAFzf-sdLgYkJj_P8AU9-GMAQC16zpg/edit?usp=sharing) that can be used as an example.

 3. List customer info and other necessary input data (variables) as column headers.
 Then insert the necessary customer and event details under.

-Here is a [template file](https://docs.google.com/spreadsheets/d/1MCf0II8vDfDoyAFzf-sdLgYkJj_P8AU9-GMAQC16zpg/edit?usp=sharing) that can be used as an example.
+4. There are two required columns: Subject, Message.
+This is where you want to draft your email subject and email subjects using the variables defined.

+    For example, you can draft your email subject saying "Have you registered for Red Hat Summit 2021 yet {First Name}?" and it calls the variables defined for your customer information (in this case, {First Name}).

-4. Open Google Chat and open the message window for the Iago Bot.
-Input the link to the Google spreadsheet.
+5. Open Google Chat and open the message window for the Iago Bot.
+Input the URL link to the Google spreadsheet.

   Iago will ask if you want to: